federico-paolillo/nested-combine-reducers/README.md

 });
 ```

-As you can see you have to call manually `combineReducers` multiple times, *potentially losing the overview of your state shape*.
+As you can see you have to call `combineReducers` multiple times, *potentially losing the overview of your state shape*.
-In fact from the example above it is not immediately clear what the state shape looks like.
+In fact, from the example above, it is not immediately clear what the state shape looks like.

-This library tries to simplify this workflow by allowing you to use directly a reducers map with nested reducing functions.
+This library tries to simplify the creation process of the root reducer by allowing to use a reducers map with nested reducing functions.

-The example above with nestedCombineReducers would become:
+The example above using `nestedCombineReducers` would become:

 ```javascript
 const rootReducer = nestedCombineReducers({